 The main advantage of the Victorys is their size and weight, which really matter in this market segment.
 They have much lower false colour, too.

-The look of the Zeiss Victorys is a bit mid-market, emphasised by the plastic focuser and drably functional armour.
-These are not beautiful, elegant binoculars like Leica Ultravids.
-But in use these are the best small binoculars I have tested.
+The Victory FLs are not beautiful, elegant binoculars like Leica Ultravids.
+But in use these are the best really small binoculars (as opposed to the larger and heavier 32mm SFs) I have tested.

 They do everything superbly well, with the only mark-down being not quite enough eye relief for me.
 I love the wide, sharp, bright false-colour-free view, especially in such a small, light package.
 The focuser is very good too, making them ideal for birding.

 Low-light performance is especially impressive in a small binocular.
 The only other oddity was that reflection from a prism corner, but mostly they work well at night too, offering a very different experience from a high power binocular.

 These remain the pick of the crop of compact binoculars, if you value really small size as well as a great view.
 They ended up as a very expensive binocular new, but they are finally becoming affordable used and make a great choice.

 Update 2023: These remain one of my favourite binoculars.
 They do everything well and are just tiny.
 A heavily used pair proves their build is truly rugged too.